 Fear of flying is common – in fact, many people feel anxiety about travelling by plane.
 But the problem occurs when that turns into such anxiety that it’s impossible to function normally while in a plane.
 You might even decide to back out and stay at home.
 This anxiety can be readily fixed; it just takes a change in thinking to banish the fear of flying.

 How can hypnotherapy help?

 A change in mindset about flying and planes is something that can be achieved through hypnotherapy.
 As a hypnotherapist, I help people overcome different mentally-based problems.
 Fears and phobias can be treated effectively with hypnotherapy, including fear of flying.
 Why not give it a try with this download right now?

 Hypnotherapy enables you to replace unhelpful thoughts and feelings with positive ones.
 It creates a state of deep relaxation and taps into the power of the subconscious mind to make these changes, and this has lasting effects.
 If you are struggling with fear of flying, then do consider hypnotherapy.
 I am a qualified life coach and hypnotherapist, experienced in coaching clients to help them make the changes they want in their lives (see my success stories).
 And I can help you move forward too.
-I offer a free no-obligation 15 minute phone consultation, so call me on 07947 475721 to see what I can do for you.
-So spread your wings!
+I am based in Canterbury, Kent and Peckham, London SE15; and also offer online sessions, wherever in the world you may be.
+Please feel welcome to call me on 07947 475721, for a free no-obligation 15 minute phone consultation to see how I can help you spread your wings!
 Where will you go next?